dougle/jQuery-Ajax-Singleton/README.markdown

 This would simply make the first request as normal, but do nothing for all subsequent requests for this url until the first ajax request returned successful.

-This might not be good to restrict by url, some other project related ajax could be happening on the page so the following event handler specifies an index key (index_key:'project_list_filter') to use for this ajax driven feature:
+References are kept according to the URL the ajax is calling, this might not be a good idea, some other project related ajax could be happening on the page so the following event handler specifies a unique (to this ajax feature) index key (index_key:'project_list_filter'):
 	$('a#filter-go').keyup(function(e){
 		$.ajax({url:'/projects.json',
 				data:{q:$('input#filter').val()},